software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 9
+> Exercise 10
 >
 > The Product Owner needs your help in estimating user stories.
 >
 > 1. To visualize the user story issue's story point estimate, create [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) "story points: 1", "story points: 2", "story points: 3", "story points: 5", "story points: 8" and "story points: 13"
-> 2. Facilitate a planning poker event where you estimate the _first four user stories_ of the Sprint
+> 2. Facilitate a planning poker event with the lead of the Scrum Master where you estimate the _first four user stories_ of the Sprint
 > 3. Based on the user story estimation, add the story point labels for the four user story related issues

 {: .important-title }

-> Exercise 10
+> Exercise 11
 >
 > Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) and write a verbal description of the application's data model, which documents the application's entities, their relationships and the relationship types (one-to-one, one-to-many, or many-to-many).
 Add the diagram and the verbal description to a `data-model.md` file in the `documentation` folder.
 The verbal description should explain the purpose of each entity and their relationship to other entities.
 Add a link to the file to "Documentation" section in the `README.md` file.
 >